-- 1. Align the tabs on the cooling shroud with the slots on the chassis. - 2.
-Lower the cooling shroud into the system until the tabs seat securely on the slots on the server module chassis. - 3.
-Close the server module. - 4.
+- 1. Position the tabs below the shroud to align with the holes on the heat sink installed on processor socket CPU1. - 2.
+Lower the cooling shroud into the system until the tabs on the sides of the shroud engage with the slots on the server module chassis and the pins under the shroud engage with the holes on the heat sink. - Close the server module. - 4.
 Install the server module in the enclosure.